- The DPRK has successfully tested fission devices.

 - All of those countries have leadership that appears to both be stable and acting within the bounds of reason and under some control of a larger governmental body.

-- All of those countries are currently NOT in a state of war.
+- All of those countries are currently NOT in a state of war with the USA and its allies.

 None of these mitigating factors apply to the DPRK.
-Their hereditary leader, very much Saddam Hussein of Iraq with his WMD's gambit, appears to want to be seen as ready, willing, and able to conduct a first strike on the USA.
-Only in the case of the DPRK the evidence of the reality of the claims and threats seems unequivocal.
+Their hereditary leader has stated that he is ready, willing, and able to conduct a first strike on the USA.
+The evidence of the reality of these threats and threats seems unequivocal.

 The DPRK continues to assassinate people around the world, and continue to run internal purges (murders).
 They lack respect for human life and for international norms of behavior.
 Essentially we are under the gun of a mad man.